Deputies investigating reported shooting in Harrison Twp

 [DOWNLOAD: Free WHIO-TV News app for alerts as news breaks]

-Around 2:53 a.m., crews were dispatched to the 2200 block of Fairport Ave on reports of a shooting, according to a Montgomery County Regional Dispatch Sergeant.
+Around 1:57 a.m., crews were dispatched to the 2000 block of Palisades Drive on reports of a shooting, according to a Montgomery County Regional Dispatch Sergeant.

 TRENDING STORIES: